rahmagamalll/rahmagamalll/README.md

 <p align="left">
 🌟 I'm a Computer Science student at Ain Shams University, passionate about building beautiful and functional mobile apps using Flutter.<br>
 💡 I love solving problems, learning new tech, and working on real-life projects.<br>
-🚀 Currently working on a Flutter app with a .NET backend that lets users create dynamic tables and queries.<br>
 🌱 Always learning: State Management, Firebase, Clean Architecture.
 </p>